 We depend on a limited number of key personnel to manage and operate our business, including DraftKings' co-founders, our Chief Financial Officer and our Chief Legal Officer.
-The leadership of these key personnel was a critical element of Old DK's success and we expect that such leadership will continue to be a critical element of DraftKings' success going forward.
 The leadership of our current executive officers has been a critical element of Old DK's success, and the departure, death or disability of any one of our executive officers or other extended or permanent loss of any of their services, or any negative market or industry perception with respect to any of them or their loss, could have a material adverse effect on our business.
 We are the beneficiary of a \$2 million key man insurance policy covering our Chief Executive Officer, but we are not protected by key man or similar life insurance covering other executive officers or members of senior management.

-In addition, certain of our other employees have made significant contributions to our growth and success.
+In addition, certain of our other employees have made significant contributions to their growth and success.
 We believe our success and our ability to compete and grow will depend in large part on the efforts and talents of our employees and on our ability to retain highly skilled personnel.
 The competition for these types of personnel is intense and we compete with other potential employers for the services of our employees.
 As a result, we may not succeed in retaining the executives and other key employees that we need.
 Employees, particularly analysts and engineers, are in high demand, and we devote significant resources to identifying, hiring, training, successfully integrating and retaining these employees.
 We cannot provide assurance that we will be able to attract or retain such highly qualified personnel in the future.
-In addition, the loss of employees or the inability to hire additional skilled employees as necessary could result in significant disruptions to our business, and the integration of replacement personnel could be time-consuming and expensive and cause additional disruptions to our business
+In addition, the loss of employees or the inability to hire additional skilled employees as necessary could result in significant disruptions to our business, and the integration of replacement personnel could be time-consuming and expensive and cause additional disruptions to our business.

-All of our Named Executive Officers (as defined below) are employees-at-will.
+All Named Executive Officers (as defined below) are employees-at-will.
 The unexpected loss of services of one or more of these key employees could have a material adverse effect on our business, financial condition, results of operations and prospects.

-Additionally, as we grow and develop the infrastructure as a public company, we may find it difficult to maintain our entrepreneurial, innovative and team-based culture.
+Additionally, as we grow and develop the infrastructure of a public company, we may find it difficult to maintain our entrepreneurial, innovative and team-based culture.
 Our retention and recruiting may require significant increases in compensation expense as we transition to a public company, which would adversely affect our results of operation.
 Moreover, there may also be disparities of wealth between those of our employees who were employees of DraftKings or SBT prior to the Business Combination and those who join us after the Closing, which may harm our culture and relations among employees.

-If we do not succeed in attracting, hiring, and integrating excellent personnel, or retaining and motivating existing personnel, we may be unable to grow effectively and our business could be seriously harmed
+If we do not succeed in attracting, hiring, and integrating excellent personnel, or retaining and motivating existing personnel, we may be unable to grow effectively and our business could be seriously harmed.